owocki/web3_revenue_primitives/README.md

   The tokens are redeemed by sending them to Matthew, who in exchange for 1 $BOI token provides 1 hour of design work.
 By using a personal token, not only does Matthew create demand for his skillset through a fixed token supply, but he also ensures that he will receive a minimum of 0.65ETH for each hour he works, since he is the primary supplier of the token and hence, regulates its price.
 In addition, using a personal token ensures that even if the market price for $BOI falls, Matthew will have already been compensated at his pre-determined hourly rate for the tokens in circulation.

   In the case that Matthew denies service to an individual who redeems $BOI, although the market valuation for the token may fall, Matthew has already been paid in advance for the initial purchase, thus, fulfilling his hourly rate.

+ * Equity based

+ In this model people are obligating to use % from their pre-tax or post-tax revenue to buyback issued tokens.
+It's similar to Income Share Agreement ( implemented by Lambda School ).
+Because of that the marketcap of tokens is tied to person earning ability.

+ * Debt based

+It's possible to sell hours of work upfront for further redeeming ( used by DAppBoi ) - issued tokens represent debt redeemable for work directly.

 ## Radical Markets